International Orthodox Christian Charities

 International Orthodox Christian Charities, Inc. (or IOCC), based in Baltimore, Maryland, is the official international humanitarian agency of the Assembly of Canonical Orthodox Bishops of the United States of America.
+IOCC works in cooperation with the Orthodox Church and other partners to serve people in need.
+In carrying out its mission, IOCC applies the highest professional standards and renders itself fully accountable to the public and its donors.

-Since its inception in 1992, IOCC has distributed emergency relief and development assistance to families and communities in more than 60 countries.
+Since its inception in 1992, IOCC has distributed humanitarian relief and sustainable development assistance to people facing hardship around the world.
 IOCC does not provide funds for Church missions such as religious education or missionary work.
 All funds collected by the agency (minus administrative expenses) are instead used for humanitarian aid.
-All assistance is provided solely on the basis of need, and benefits families, refugees and displaced persons, the elderly, school children, orphans, and people with disabilities.
+All assistance is provided solely on the basis of need, and helps families, refugees, people displaced in their own country, the elderly, schoolchildren, people with disabilities, and those facing or recovering from natural or human-caused disasters.